nseptian/Moments2Amplitudes/README.md

 - Setup and use brufit/MomentFit.C for moments fitting.

 ### 3. Estimate Partial Wave Amplitudes from Moments

 - Set partial wave amplitudes parametrization and path to the moments fit results in brufit/RunGivenBruMoments.C
-- In brufit directory, run:
+- In the brufit directory, run:

 ```bash
 brufit Load.C RunGivenMoments.C
 ```

-### 3. Analyze and Visualize Results
+### 4. Analyze and Visualize Results

-Use jupyter_notebook/Moments_IO_test.ipynb to analyze the results.
+Use `jupyter_notebook/Moments_IO_test.ipynb` to analyze the results.

+---

+## Step-by-Step Tutorial of Mass-dependent Modelling of the Moments
+Work in progress